GGaya/Entrust-SW-Technical-exercise/README.md

   - Each page has 25 lines, at the end of the page theres separation mark that includes the page number.

-  - The output can be in .txt or .pdf
+  - The paginated document can be in .txt or .pdf

 # Dependencies